Parvin16/sd_training/readme.md

 The difference in the arrival time of a clock signal at two different registers, which can be caused by path length differences between two clock paths, or by using gated or rippled clocks.
 Clock skew is the most common cause of internal hold violations.

+* **Clock skew - Clock path delay mismatches which causes difference in the arrival of the clock.
 * **Local Skew** - The difference in clock arrival between two consecutive/related pins of flops.
 * **Global Skew**- The difference in clock arrival between the longest path and shortest path.
 * **Positive Skew** - If the capture clock comes late than the launch clock.